-Note: This requirement does not apply when all occupants within the vehicle are members of the same household.
+Note: [This requirement does]The requirements of (3)(b)(D) do not apply when all occupants within the vehicle are members of the same family or household.

 - (c) Cleaning and sanitation.
-The employer must regularly clean or sanitize all common areas, shared equipment, and high-touch surfaces as defined by this rule that are under its control and that are used by employees or the public. - (A) Such regular cleaning or sanitization must be implemented based on the following frequencies: - (i) At least once every 24 hours if the workplace is occupied less than 12 hours a day; or - (ii) At least every 8 hours while in use, if the workplace is occupied more than 12 hours a day. - Exception: In locations with only "drop-in" availability or minimal staffing, the employer is permitted to rely upon a regular schedule of cleaning and sanitation and directing employees to sanitize their own work surfaces before use. - (B) Employers must provide employees with the supplies (soap and water) and the reasonable time necessary to clean or sanitize more frequently than would otherwise be required if the worker chooses to do so. - (C) Employers must provide employees with the supplies (such as soap and water) and reasonable time necessary to perform hand hygiene before using shared equipment.
+The employer must regularly clean or sanitize all common areas, shared equipment, and high-touch surfaces as defined by this rule that are under its control and that are used by employees or the public. - (A) Such regular cleaning or sanitization must be implemented based on the following frequencies: - (i) At least once every 24 hours if the workplace is occupied less than 12 hours a day; or - (ii) At least every 8 hours while in use, if the workplace is occupied more than 12 hours a day.

-(D) Except in healthcare settings where patients known or suspected to be infected with COVID-19 are being treated for the disease, employers must clean and disinfect any common areas, high-touchsurfaces, and any shared equipment under the employer's control that an individual known to be infected with COVID-19 used or had direct physical contact with.
+- Exception: In locations with only "drop-in" availability or minimal staffing, the employer is permitted to rely upon a regular schedule of cleaning and sanitation and directing employees to sanitize their own work surfaces before use. - (B) Employers must provide employees with the supplies (soap and water) and the reasonable time necessary to clean or sanitize more frequently than would otherwise be required if the worker chooses to do so. - (C) Employers must provide employees with the supplies (such as soap and water) and reasonable time necessary to perform hand hygiene before using shared equipment. - (D) Except in healthcare settings where patients known or suspected to be infected with COVID-19 are being treated [for the disease], employers must clean and disinfect any common areas, high-touch-surfaces, and any shared equipment under the employer's control that an individual known to be infected with COVID-19 used or had direct physical contact with.
 This requirement does not apply to areas, surfaces, or equipment that has been unoccupied or otherwise unused for seven days or more.
+[As a]

-As a recommended, but not required, practice, employers should close off the area and observe a waiting period of at least 24 hours (or for as long as is feasible) prior to cleaning and disinfecting.
+Note: It is recommended [, but not required, practice, employers should close off] that the area is closed off and [observe] a waiting period of at least 24 hours (or for as long as is feasible) is followed prior to cleaning and disinfecting.